Skip to main content

 Specify:

-• <pool> is the pool in which the token is valid, e.g. ru-3.
-The address (URL) is region and pool dependent, can be viewed in URL list;
+• <pool> — pool in which the token is valid, e.g. ru-3.
+The address (URL) depends on the region and pool, you can look in the URL list;

-Specify <localhost> — the IP address where Prometheus is installed.
+Specify <ip_address> — IP address where Prometheus is installed.

 Metrics in Prometheus format

-Prometheus-formatted metrics are provided for all clusters.
-A specific cluster can be found by the database cluster identifier in the ds_id label.
+Metrics in Prometheus format are provided for all clusters.
+A specific cluster can be found by the database cluster identifier in the label ds_id.

 dbaas_memory_percentMemory utilization excluding cache and operating system buffers (RAM) in percent

-dbaas_memory_bytesMemory utilization excluding cache and operating system buffers (RAM) in bytes.
+dbaas_memory_bytesOccupied memory excluding cache and operating system buffers (RAM) in bytes

 dbaas_disk_read_iopsNumber of read operations per second